bambooengineering/example-eks-helm-kiam/README.md

-## A script using CloudFormation and helm to create an EKS cluster configured with kiam

-A repo with scripts and templates to configure Kiam for an EKS cluster, deployed using Cloudformation and Helm.
+## A repo with scripts and templates to configure Kiam for an EKS cluster, deployed using CloudFormation and Helm.

 To set up a CloudFormation created VPC with an EKS cluster and kiam installed and configured, perform the following: